 The Development Services Service Plan which incorporates Environmental Health performance is reviewed on a quarterly basis.
 Due attention is paid to specific performance targets, performance standards, targeted outcomes.
-Stakeholders comments and complaints against the Service are monitored regularly.
+Stakeholders' comments and complaints against the Service are monitored regularly.

-The annual review on the previous year's performance against the Food Law Enforcement Service Delivery Plan is appended to this Plan as APPENDIX 3
+As no Service Plan was completed for 2022/23, due to the pandemic, the annual review on the previous year's performance against the Food Law Enforcement Service Delivery Plan has not been carried out.